SyntaxDevTeam/PunisherX/README.md

 ## Information
 * [x] PunisherX is designed specifically for the latest version of Minecraft from 1.20.6 to 1.21+
-* [x] Written and optimized for the Paper engine, and thus also for its modifications such as Pufferfish and Purpur*
+* [x] Written and optimized for the Paper engine, and thus also for its modifications such as Pufferfish, Purpur and Leaves
 * [x] Requires Java 21 or newer to work properly
 * [x] Written in the modern programming language Kotlin, which is more expressive and safer than Java.
 * [x] Language file with full support for Minimessage and Legacy (Minecraft) formatting